Apoc-Network/ERC-DAuth/README.md

 On the Ethereum platform, all storage is transparent and the `msg.sender` is reliable.
 Therefore, the DAuth don't need an `access_token` like OAuth.
 DAuth just recodes the users' authorization for the specific client smart contract's address.
 It is simple and reliable on the Ethereum platform.

 ## Backwards Compatibility
 This EIP introduces no backward compatibility issues.
-In the future, the new version protocol has to keep these interfaces.

 ## Implementation
 Following is the DAuth Interface implementation.
 Furthermore, the example implementations of EIP20 Interface and ERC-DAuth Interface are also provided.
 Developers can easily implement their own contracts with ERC-DAuth Interface and other EIP.